An introduction to Social Policy

 Throughout its history, the NHS has been dominated by the hospital services, in particular by the high-status university hospitals.
 The bulk of expenditure on the NHS (over 70%) goes on hospitals.
 General practice, though it deals with the vast majority of reported illness - probably over 95% - accounts for less than 10% of spending.

-The NHS inherited a maldistribution of resources, especially in London, where the main hospitals were concentrated in the centre of the city.
+The NHS inherited a maldistribution of resources, especially in London, where the main acute hospitals were concentrated in the centre of the city.
 London's lack of adequate primary care coverage and over-reliance on hospitals for treatment have created recurring problems ever since.
 The Labour government in the 1970s attempted to redress the balance by transferring resources from hospital care to primary care, limiting the growth of better served regions, and favouring the development of some underfunded specialties, like medicine for the elderly.
-This led to hospital closures.
+This led to hospital closures, in a policy often identified at the time with 'community care'.
 The policy was continued by the Conservatives in the 1980s.

 Complaints about the NHS tend to focus on the problems of acute hospitals: waiting lists, lack of spare capacity, and 'shroud-waving' in response to spending controls.
 The severity of the problems is possibly exaggerated.
 Enoch Powell, a former Minister for Health, commented on "the continual, deafening chorus of complaint" which characterises the NHS.
 By contrast with the private sector, where people always pretend that things are better than they are, the system of finance in the NHS "endows everyone providing as well as using it with a vested interest in denigrating it. "

-It is sometimes suggested in the press that the NHS has not been reformed since its foundation; this is untrue.
+It is sometimes suggested in the press that the NHS has not really been reformed since its foundation; the opposite is true.
 Initially, the NHS had a tripartite (three-part) structure, with three branches - hospitals, primary care and local authority health services.
 In 1974, a 'unified' administrative structure was introduced, with three main levels of management, at Regional, Area and District level.
 The 1974 reorganisation led to a great deal of disruption, and was heavily criticised.
 Following political disagreements, Area Health Authorities were abolished in 1982 - discarding ideas like local integration of services and co-ordination with social services authorities.

 In the 1980s, Enthoven, an American economist, made an influential criticism of the NHS, arguing that it was inefficient, riddled with perverse incentives and resistance to change.
 Enthoven argued for a split between purchaser and provider, so that Health Authorities could exercise more effective control over costs and production.